akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 If a [product attribute](manage-your-attributes.html#create-an-attribute) is linked to a measurement family, you won't be able to delete the measurement family.
 :::

-You have two ways to remove a measurement family.

-## From the measurement family form
 1. Go to `Settings/Measurements` to list the measurement families
 1. Click on the measurement family you want to delete
 1. Click on `...` for other actions and then `Delete measurement family` on the top right corner
-1. Confirm the action from the validation message

-The measurement family is deleted with all its units.

-## Through the delete shortcut in the grid
-1. Select the measurement family you want to remove from the measurement family grid
-1. Place your mouse over the line of the given measurement family, the button delete is prompted (trash can icon)
-1. Click on the trash can icon
 1. Confirm the action from the validation message

 The measurement family is deleted with all its units.